 Many users have been reporting the error lately, and it’s not restricted to a specific version or app.
 It’s more of an internal issue.
-We have got some solutions for audio renderer error on YouTube.
+We have got some solutions for audio renderer errors on YouTube.

 What is an audio renderer error on YouTube?
 How does it occur?

 An audio renderer error is an audio-related error that occurs while playing a video on YouTube.
 It has occurred when there is a conflict between the sound frequencies of the Windows sound systems and the audio driver reported by them.
 The difference in sample rate from both the application causes this error to appear.
 Hence it is necessary to ensure that both application reports the same rate.

 1. Unplug your audio speaker/headset

 Multiple audio devices connected to a PC can also be the cause of Audio renderer error.
 Hence after disconnecting, try playing on YouTube again to check if the issue has been solved or not.
 If it does, then it’s better to connect only one of the audio devices that were connected previously.

 Read More: Does Discord audio keep cutting out?

 There can be some internal audio driver problems that need to be resolved, audio troubleshooter can help in correcting those errors smoothly in just a few clicks.

 - Click on the start menu and type Troubleshooter